 - Federal financial aid, such as Pell grants, Work-Study, and student loans

 - State financial aid, such as the Access Missouri Grant and A+ Scholarship

 - Financial aid from colleges, universities, and other postsecondary schools

 - Some private scholarships and grants

-The information you provide on the FAFSA helps determine the types and amounts of financial aid for which you might be eligible.
+The information you provide on the FAFSA helps determine the types and amounts of financial aid you may be eligible to receive.

 Whether you’re a first-time student, returning student, or transfer student, you should fill out the FAFSA every year you plan to attend college.
 You do not have to wait to be admitted to college to file a FAFSA.

 The quickest and easiest way to complete the FAFSA is online at fafsa.gov or by using the mobile friendly myStudentAid app.
 Be sure to gather a few key items before you begin the application.